-Birding Trip in La Mancha, Spain
+Birding Trip in the La Mancha Region of Spain

-This 1-day La Mancha Birdwatching trip is available on request and covers a wide range of habitats in a leisurely fashion.
+This 1-day La Mancha Birdwatching Trip is available on request and covers a wide range of habitats in a leisurely fashion.
 The areas visited are all found within a radius of about 50-60km so you spend less time travelling and more time enjoying the incredible birdlife to be found at each stop.

 You can call the shots on this La Mancha birdwatching trip, based on what you want to see - that lifer you need for your list, or a species you would like to observe again.
 We can take you to one of the two National Parks in the area, the wetlands of La Mancha, the Tablas of Daimiel, or perhaps the Mediterranean forests in mountainous Cabañeros.

 Perhaps you would like to explore the extensive volcanic steppe region of the Campo de Calatrava on your La Mancha birdwatching day?
 As the area is less frequented by nature enthusiasts, a trip on back roads and trails far from the madding crowd gives a more intimate La Mancha birdwatching experience.

 The wetlands of La Mancha are a joy to visit year-round, but they are especially interesting during the migration seasons in spring and autumn, when many birds transiting through stop off for a break in their journeys.

 Many others, such as Collared Pratincoles, Avocets and Black-winged Stilts, come to breed and some, such as Greater Flamingos and White-headed Ducks, can be seen year-round.
 In the winter thousands of Common Cranes arrive almost like clockwork and roost in the area around the National Park.